NCAR/python-tutorial/source/tutorials/yourfirst.rst

    ..

-   This function converts our input temperature to degrees Celsius and humidity to relative humidity, specifies the constants, calculates the dew point temperature, and finally converta that temperature to degrees Farenheit.
+   This function converts our input temperature to degrees Celsius and humidity to relative humidity, specifies the constants, calculates the dew point temperature, and finally converts that temperature to degrees Fahrenheit.

 3. Git add and commit :code:`computation.py`\: